THE VOLGA GERMANS IN PORTLAND

 A Report of Installation for Rev. Elias Hergert in Lingle, Wyoming in 1940.
 Document obtained from and used with the permission of the Eden Theological Seminary Archives (July 2015).

-A well attended funeral was held on April 5th in the St. Pauls Evangelical and Reformed Church.
+A well-attended funeral was held on April 5th in the St. Pauls Evangelical and Reformed Church.
 Rev. Heinrich Hagelganz, a friend and fellow countryman of Rev. Hergert who served the Second German Congregational Church, preached in German while the local pastor spoke in English.
-Altogether nine Lutheran pastors and six clergymen from neighboring German Congregational churches were in attendance.
-After the funeral his body was taken to the Rose City Cemetery for burial.
-In his obituary Rev. Carl Pfeiffer wrote:
+Altogether, nine Lutheran pastors and six clergymen from neighboring German Congregational churches were in attendance.
+After the funeral, his body was taken to the Rose City Cemetery for burial.
+In his obituary, Rev. Carl Pfeiffer wrote:

 His own compatriots will remember his name a long time via his pastoral works among themselves and through his publishing and often‑used songbook "Der Köstliche Schatz" (The Precious Treasures).

-Although Rev. and Mrs. Hergert suffered the loss of three more children during their time in the United States, they did have four children who survived to adulthood: Elias Jr. (bornin 1910), Solomon (Sollie) (born in 1915), Jacob (Jake) (born in 1918), and Mary (Mrs. Joseph Greenwald born in 1922).
+Although Rev. and Mrs. Hergert suffered the loss of three more children during their time in the United States, they did have four children who survived to adulthood: Elias Jr. (born 1910), Solomon (Sollie) (born in 1915), Jacob (Jake) (born in 1918), and Mary (Mrs. Joseph Greenwald born in 1922).

 Grave marker for Rev. Elias Hergert